Pressure Cooker vs. Slow Cooker: What’s the Difference?

 Share

-If you’re a fan of convenient, hands-free cooking, you’re probably considering purchasing a pressure cooker or a slow cooker.
-These low maintenance kitchen appliances make it easy to cook healthy, delicious meals at home.
-But while these two different appliances often look similar on the outside, and even produce meals results — think mouthwatering roasts, soups, braises and more — they’re different when it comes to how they operate.
+If you enjoy convenient, hands-free cooking, consider purchasing a pressure or slow cooker.
+These low-maintenance kitchen appliances make cooking healthy, delicious meals at home easy.
+But these two different appliances often look similar on the outside and even produce meal results — think mouthwatering roasts, soups, braises, and more — they’re diverse regarding their operation.
 Which is better in the pressure cooker vs. slow cooker debate?

 An Overview of the Pressure Cooker